JHodgkins/MSP3-Movie2Archive/README.md

 - The Media2Archive site owner would like to promote the pick-up and use approach of the application.
 - It is also important that users can see if duplicate copies are in their collection and promote recycling or donating.
 - Bild trust with its users so recommendations help grow the platform as a useful resource.

+### Target audience
+- The application will be able to be usable by all ages.
+- Those looking for an application to catalogue their movie collection.
+- Relatives or a user who has acquired a collection and wishing to understand what the collection contains.
+- Movie enthusiasts who want to discover information about a movie whilst also creating a catalogue of their items.
+- Charities or small establishments wising to keep a record of media held in stock.